|Nutrition Facts (per serving)|

 Add all ingredients to the bread machine in the order suggested by the manufacturer.

 Use the basic dough cycle.
 When the cycle finishes, divide the dough into 16 to 20 uniform pieces and shape them into balls.
-Place the dough balls in a greased 9-inch square baking pan so they're just touching but not too close.
-I make the balls about 1 3/4 ounces each and get about 24 rolls.
+Place the dough balls in a greased 9-inch square baking pan so they're just touching but not too close. (about 1 3/4 ounces each to get about 24 rolls)

 Cover the rolls with a cloth and let rise for about 45 minutes in a warm, draft-free place.
 Preheat oven to 375 F.